jsr6720/jsr6720.github.io/_posts/2016-08-24-the-age-of-cryptocurrency.md

 ## My Review 3/5

 I picked this book because I felt out of touch with all the block chain technologies out there.
-This book did a good job covering the foundation of fiat currencies and the future of digital ones.<br/><br/>However, be aware that this book covers much more ground that Bitcoin itself.
+This book did a good job covering the foundation of fiat currencies and the future of digital ones.

+However, be aware that this book covers much more ground that Bitcoin itself.
 It will be interesting to see how digital currencies play out.
 Reminded me of the stories in [Business Adventures: Twelve Classic Tales from the World of Wall Street](https://www.goodreads.com/book/show/22710212)

 ### Date Read
 2016/08/24